Elekekic/Uberly/README.md

 ##  DEVELOPMENT IN LOCAL ⚙

 > [!WARNING]
-> Ensure that you complete the back-end setup before starting the application firstly.
-Only after the back-end server is running, you will be able to get the URL from the console.
+> Ensure that you complete the back-end setup before starting the application.
+Only after the back-end server is running you will be able to get the URL from the console.
 > This step is crucial for the front-end to communicate correctly with the back-end.